The Visions of Sadhu Sundar Singh of India

 Then another saint added, "God's presence can indeed be felt and enjoyed but it cannot be expressed in words.
 As the sweetness of the sweet is enjoyed by tasting, and not by the most graphic descriptive phrasing, so every one in heaven experiences the joy of God's presence, and every one in the spiritual world knows that his experience of God is real, and has no need that any should attempt to help him with a verbal description of it."

 DISTANCE IN HEAVEN

-In heaven distance is never felt by any one, for as soon as one forms the wish to go to a certain place he at once finds himself there in a moment of thought, or at once the distant saint arrives in his
+In heaven distance is never felt by any one, for as soon as one forms the wish to go to a certain place he at once finds himself there.

+Distances are felt only in the material world.
+If one wishes to see a saint in another sphere, either he himself is transported there in a moment of thought, or at once the distant saint arrives in his presence.

 THE WITHERED FIG TREE